nounsDAO/nouns-tech/payment-in-stablecoins/README.md

    2. send TokenBuyer ETH at the amount of `TokenBuyer.ethNeeded(100_000, 2)` (assuming we want a 2x volatility buffer)
 2. Upon proposal execution:
    1. Proposal recipient receives 100K stablecoins (e.g. USDC)
-   2. 133.33 ETH is sent from the treasury to `TokenBuyer` (assuming ETH/USD is $1500 and 2x buffer above)
+   2. 133.33 ETH is sent from the treasury to `TokenBuyer` (assuming ETH/USD is $1500 and 2x buffer above, and assuming Payer's balance is $0)
 3. Arbitrageurs sell USD to `TokenBuyer` in exchange for ETH:
    1. They call `TokenBuyer.buyETH(100_000)` (or smaller amounts across multiple txs)
       1. Expected to happen when `TokenBuyer.price()` is better than other DEX prices